Diego-Luna/Create-a-web-platform-from-scratch-with-JavaScript-MERN-Stack/README.md

 ## Welcome 🚀

 Hello guys and welcome to this JavaScript course, during these 25 hours we will learn to develop a Web platform.
 They will know both the backen and the frontend, where our users can watch videos, add them to their list, create their account and log in.
-I share the link of the project that we are going to carry out / do [MoonMakers-Video](https://moonmakers-video.herokuapp.com/).
+I share the link of the project that we are going to do: [MoonMakers-Video](https://moonmakers-video.herokuapp.com/).
 I am Diego Francisco Luna a Full Stack developer, co-founder of MoonMakers a community, MakerSpace and a YouTube channel.

+Perfect I would like you to introduce yourself:
+* what is your name?
+* where are they from?
+* What do you like to do?

 ## What is web development?
 1/2 👨‍💻